 Lubee’s first big success was in 1990 when it supported a landmark conference that resulted in the Pacific Island Flying Fox Declaration.
-This Declaration pledged to safeguard against the over-exploitation of flying foxes and the rainforests upon which flying foxes depend on and maintain.
+This Declaration pledged to safeguard against the over-exploitation of flying foxes and the rainforests upon which they depend on and maintain.
 Since then, Lubee has continued to push for the conservation of bats worldwide.

 LUIS F. BACARDI

 Lubee is the global leader in fruit bat care, husbandry, and medical management.
-Located in Gainesville, Florida, over 200 bats are housed on property, spending their days playing, socializing, and interacting with their roost mates.
+Located in Gainesville, Florida, over 150 bats are housed on property, spending their days playing, socializing, and interacting with their roost mates.
 As a USDA registered and AZA certified related zoological institution, Lubee ensures that the animals and facilities are maintained to the highest ethical standards.
 Working with a team of conservation scientists, educators and zoological professionals around the world, Lubee has addressed diverse threats faced by endangered species.
-Field projects have been conducted in 19 countries and our education programs continue to inform the public about the critical relationship between bats, ecosystems and human health.
-With a focus on children and community engagement, our education programs continue to reach over 30,000 people annually.
+Field projects have been conducted in 25 countries and our education programs continue to inform the public about the critical relationship between bats, ecosystems and human health.
+With a focus on children and community engagement, our education programs in FL continue to reach over 30,000 people annually.
 Projects have included empowerment of women's groups, job creation, forest protection, and construction of schools in areas of critical need.